Chief Operating Officer, South African Reserve Bank

 Herman Singh brings a unique mix of business, technology, leadership, academic and creative expertise to the stage.

-For almost 25 years, he has served in director level roles, either directly or as an advisor.
+For almost 25 years, he has served in director-level roles, either directly or as an advisor.
 His experience covers a wide range of industries, including cellular communications, digital technologies, banking, financial services, and more.

 He is currently a professor in practice at the University of Johannesburg Business School, and an adjunct professor at both UCT’s Graduate School of Business and Duke University, USA.